254In61/ocp4-on-aws/README.md

   - Run : $ ansible-playbook build-vpc.yml

+3. Download from this link : https://console.redhat.com/openshift/install/aws/user-provisioned the openShift installer, pull-secret.txt and Command-line tools
+  - OpenShift Installer and Command-line tools will be a .tar.gz files.
+  - pull-secret is a .txt file.

-3. Build EC2 instance for your jumphost(bastion) within the same vpc you will be using. ** Assumption is an Ubuntu Linux Image is used **
+4. Build EC2 instance for your jumphost(bastion) within the same vpc you will be using. ** Assumption is an Ubuntu Linux Image is used **
    - You could do this on the AWS console, use Terraform, Python boto3 or Ansible

-3. Clone down the repository to your EC2 Jump Server:
+5. Clone down the repository to your EC2 Jump Server:
    - ssh into your EC2
    - Change Directory to ~/  : $ cd $HOME
+   - Transfer the 3 files downloaded in step 3 from your ~/Downloads to this EC2 instance $HOME directory ** Do some chatGPT search here :) :) ***
    - Clone down this git repository : $ git clone -b develop https://github.com/254In61/ocpv4-on-aws.git

 4. Set these enviromental variables which the ansible playbooks will consume.